hth313/OS4/doc/addressing.rst

 ``C[6:3]`` (the stack address plus one in this case).

-This style is used in many MCODE programs to handle returns with different outcome, i.e. to signal a failure condition by returning to the normal return address and the success case returns one step ahead.
+This style is used in many MCODE programs to handle returns with different outcome, e.g. to signal a failure condition by returning to the normal return address and the success case returns one step ahead.
 This works as almost every instruction (including short branches) is a single word on the Nut CPU.

 As the stack is only four levels deep we need to take care not nesting subroutines too deep.
-If you study existing code, i.e. mainframe code, you will find that the number of subroutine levels used is often documented.
+If you study existing code, e.g. mainframe code, you will find that the number of subroutine levels used is often documented.
 Should you nest too deep, you will end up jumping to address 0 which is not entirely harmful as that is where we end when starting execution, though the code will not work